kenziebottoms/nss-front-02-sandwich/README.md

 ## Requirements

-Your project should have one HTML file that has:
+:white_check_mark: Your project should have one HTML file that has:

-* A section of options for each sandwich part
+* :white_check_mark: A section of options for each sandwich part
-* The ability to select multiple, or zero, choices for each section (such as turkey _and_ bacon, or "no meat")
+* :white_check_mark: The ability to select multiple, or zero, choices for each section (such as turkey _and_ bacon, or "no meat")
-* An empty DOM element into which the final sandwich order and its cost will be inserted
+* :white_check_mark: An empty DOM element into which the final sandwich order and its cost will be inserted

 Create a sandwich order form that allows the user to select all the ingredients for a custom deli sandwich.
 Create a `Sandwich` module, then create the following as individual modules.